mauricioaniche/ck/README.md

 depends upon X which relies in a jar/dependency file, and X depends upon other classes, DIT is counted as 2).

+- *NOC (Number of Children)*: It counts the number of immediate subclasses that a particular class has.

 - *Number of fields*: Counts the number of fields.
 Specific numbers for total number of fields, static, public, private, protected, default, final, and synchronized fields.